apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 SAML2 identity provider metadata can be managed in dynamics ways as well.
 To learn more, please [review this guide](Configuring-SAML2-DynamicMetadata.html).

+### Per Service

+Identity provider metadata, certificates and keys can also be defined on a per-service basis to override the global defaults.
+Metadata artifacts that would be applicable to a specific service definition and managed via the file system need to be stored in a directory location named after the service definition's name inside the canonical metadata directory.
+For example, if global metadata artifacts are managed on disk at `/etc/cas/config/saml/metadata`, then metadata applicable to a service definition whose name is configured as `SampleService` are expected to be found at `/etc/cas/config/saml/metadata/SampleService`.

+SAML2 identity provider metadata can be managed in dynamics ways as well.
+To learn more, please [review this guide](Configuring-SAML2-DynamicMetadata.html).

 ## Configuration

 Support is enabled by including the following dependency in the WAR overlay: